TMC, CPI(M) demand Tripura civic polls be countermanded, claim voting process rigged | Politics

 The ruling BJP, however, denied all allegations.

 ''The TMC and the CPI (M) are making baseless allegations as they know well that they would be defeated.
-Elections were held in a festive spirit,'' BJP spokesperson Nabendu Bhattacharya stated.
+Elections were held in a festive spirit,'' BJP spokesperson Nabendu Bhattacharya said.
+BJP which was worsted at the hustings by the TMC in West Bengal earlier this year is under a ''kind of siege'' according to analysts who point out that the TMC is trying to gain a foothold in states like Goa, Tripura and Meghalaya where the BJP or BJP supported governments are in power.

-The saffron party has already won 112 of total 334 seats uncontested in Agartala Municipal Corporation (AMC) and 19 other civic bodies in the state.
+For TMC a strong footprint in Agartala and elsewhere in the northeastern state is essential as it hopes to topple BJP in Tripura's state election in 2023 and also emerge as a strong opposition to the BJP on a national scale.
+TMC which has also forayed into Goa and Meghalaya was strengthened Thursday with 12 Congress MLAs joining it in Shillong.

-Polling was held in 222 seats across six nagar panchayats, seven municipal councils and AMC.
+Polling was held in 222 seats across six nagar panchayats, seven municipal councils and Agartala Municipal Corporation in Tripura.
 Votes will be counted on November 28.

 The Supreme Court had on Thursday directed the Union Ministry of Home Affairs to provide two additional companies of the Central Armed Police Forces (CAPF) to secure the polling booths during the Tripura civic polls.